ehmiii/ehmiii/README.md

-- 👋 Hi, I’m @ehmiii
+- 👋 Hi, I’m @Ahmad Khan.
-- 👀 I’m interested in coding
+- 👀 I’m interested in coding and Scripting.
-- 🌱 I’m currently learning different programming languages & software enginerring
+- 🌱 I’m currently learning different programming languages & Bash Scripting.
-- 💞️ I’m looking to collaborate on Developing new technologies
+- 💞️ I’m looking to collaborate on Developing new technologies.
-- 📫 How to reach me just text me on instagram
+- 📫 I am availabel here 24/7.

 <!---
 ehmiii/ehmiii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.